PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_windows_3rdparty_installers.rst

 .. note::

    Though not a dependency per se, don't forget that you also need the CMake build system (http://www.cmake.org/), at least version **2.8.3**.
-We recommend version **2.8.4**.
 A Subversion client for Windows, i.e. TortoiseSVN (http://tortoisesvn.tigris.org/), is also required to download the PCL source code.

 Downloading PCL source code
 ---------------------------